 Our situation

-In our situation, for example, this is quite clear when we put dates to our steps in the process:
+In our situation, for example, this is quite clear when we put dates to our steps in the process.
+Over a number of years, additional investments were acquired as savings accumulated and investment income increased.

 In addition to this multiplying effect, we also were able to generate more work-related income.
-We have been making careers and started our own businesses, which has increased our salary.
+Over time our professional activities evolved and our income increased.
 This increase is quite common for everyone starting on the job market.
 But even if we leave the growth in salaries out of consideration, it is easy to see that you save faster for each next property when you can rent out previous ones.

 Conclusion